 1) CRM Is Quite Complex

-Most people who have been in industries other than the IT continue to think that operating a CRM cannot be done without being extremely tech savvy or having a degree in an IT related field.
+Most people who have been in industries other than IT continue to think that operating a CRM, such as Salesforce, cannot be done without being extremely tech-savvy or having a degree in an IT-related field.
 This perception is untrue.
-Most of the CRMs available today are quite user-friendly and would require basic computer related knowledge to make you proficient.
+Most of the CRMs available today are quite user-friendly and would require basic computer-related knowledge to make you proficient.

 Yes!
 You will have to devote some time to learning your newly implemented CRM, but believe me, it is not complex and would require only a little time to make you completely adept.